Installing & Configuring Docker Engine & Docker-compose on CentOS. Source: pixabay |

 docker-compose <command>

-Example: docker-compose upstart Start services
+Example: docker-compose up

 down Stop and remove containers, networks, images, and volumes